Wasserstein Steepest Descent Flows of Discrepancies with Riesz Kernels: Discrepancies

 Since the negative Riesz kernel \eqref{eq:riesz} is convex for $r \in [1,2)$, the negative interaction energy $- \mathcal E_K$ is convex along generalized geodesics by \cite[Prop~9.3.5]{BookAmGiSa05}.
 Similarly, the potential energy $\V_{K,\nu}$ is convex along (generalized) geodesics by \cite[Prop~9.3.2]{BookAmGiSa05}.
-However, by the following proposition, we have that $\mathcal E_K$ itself and then discrepancies $\mathcal D_K^2$ are not $\lambda$-convex along geodesics.
+However, by the following proposition, $\mathcal E_K$ itself and then discrepancies $\mathcal D_K^2$ are not $\lambda$-convex along geodesics.